DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/10patchworkculture.md

 objectives.’[^10patchworkculture_2]

-This time last year, while looking out of Studio Scott’s window, Larry concludes that it’s definitely due to his compliant nature that his boss chose *him* as an assistant.
+This time last year, while looking out of Studio Scott’s window, Larry concluded that it’s definitely due to his compliant nature that his boss chose *him* as an assistant.
 Enough time has passed for him to know that Scott would never tolerate an aggressive web developer whose interest is money and prestige, nor would he ever be able to tolerate a lone coding